Danya-Oleksuk/danya-oleksuk/README.md

 Hi!
 I'm a self-taught Python Backend Developer.
 I just really love to code — it’s like playing with logic and building cool things at the same time.
 I enjoy making my code clean and easy to understand, and I always think about how to make it work well even when many people use it.
 It makes me happy when something I build helps others or solves a real problem.

-🚀 What I Do

-🧱 Backend Development: Building and maintaining scalable APIs and web applications with Django.

-⚙️ Task Automation: Implementing background processing using Celery and Redis.

-🗄️ Databases: Working with both relational (PostgreSQL) and non-relational (MongoDB) databases.

-🐳 DevOps Familiarity: Experience with Docker, Git, and Linux environments.

-🔍 Clean Code & Testing: Focused on writing readable, maintainable code and ensuring quality with proper testing/debugging.